The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide

 I am physicist and electrical engineer.
 My knowledge in computer software and hardware stems for my years spent doing research in optics and photonics devices and running simulations through various programming languages.
 My goal was to work for the quantum computing research team at IBM but Im now working with Astrophysical Simulations through Python.
 Most of the science related posts are written by me, the rest have different authors but I edited the final versions to fit the site's format.

-4 thoughts on “The 5 Best Laptops For Seniors in 2022 (Comfy & Easy To Use) – Ultimate Set Up Guide
+4 thoughts on “5 Best Laptops For Seniors 2024 (Comfy & Easy To Use)

 You assume that most seniors can ‘learn’ this and that.
 I have an apple MacBook and I have had computers for many years.
 I can’t imagine an elderly person learning how to use this and some of the computers mentioned.
 I would like a recommendation for one that does email and facebook and photos.